 Tina included McCormick in a presentation she gave on the Pulitzer Prize to her fellow Sorosis members last month.
-Since this year’s Pulitzer Prize-winners were announced on April 16, it was timely to learn more about this woman who grew up in Columbus and was honored for her outstanding achievements in journalism.
+She suggested that I learn more about this former Columbus resident who was honored for her outstanding achievements in journalism.

-Anne Elizabeth O’Hare was born in Yorkshire, England to devout Catholic parents.
+Anne Elizabeth O’Hare was born on May 16, 1880 in Yorkshire, England.
 Shortly after her birth, she and her family moved to Ohio.
 Growing up in Columbus, Anne lived at 216 22nd Street and attended St. Dominic Parochial School until 1893, when she became a student at St. Mary of the Springs Academy.
-When Anne’s father, a life insurance regional manager, deserted his family, her mother, Teresa, ran a dry goods store and lived with her three daughters at 1009 West Broad Street.
+After Anne’s father, a life insurance regional manager, left his family, her mother, Teresa, ran a dry goods store and lived with her three daughters at 1009 West Broad Street.
 Mrs. O’Hare also self-published a poetry book called Songs at Twilight (Columbus Printing Co., 1897), which was dedicated to Rt.
 Rev. Bishop John Watterson and includes a poem to him.
-You can find a copy of the book in the Genealogy, History and Travel Division of the Columbus Metropolitan Library’s Main Library.
-In 1898, Anne graduated as the valedictorian from St. Mary of the Springs Academy.
-Later that year, she and her family moved to Cleveland and she began working for the Catholic Universe Bulletin.
-She continued working there until she married Francis J. McCormick of Dayton in 1910.

 In his introduction to The World At Home, fellow Times journalist James B. Reston described McCormick as a reddish-haired, stylish and feminine woman who was quiet and kind, with the sparkling spirit of a lovely girl.
 McCormick’s modesty belied her influence as a recognized expert on current affairs who won several awards and honors in addition to her Pulitzer Prize.
 She loved being a reporter who covered the top stories of her day.
 She also derived great inspiration from her Catholic faith.

-A November 19, 1928 note from McCormick to Mother Stephanie Mohun, O.P. preceded the book.
-Today, it’s tucked inside the book, which is housed in Ohio Dominican University Library’s Special Collections.
+A November 19, 1928 note from McCormick to Mother Stephanie Mohun, O.P. is tucked inside the book.
 McCormick begins her note, written from the Miami Hotel in Dayton, by saying:

 “I am sending by the post a copy of the book on Russia I was working on last spring.
 It has just come from the publishers, and one of the first copies must go to St. Mary’s Library as one of the grandchildren of my old Alma Mater.
 It was in that library that I first learned that there was such a place as Russia and such a thing as a Revolution – so here’s one of the side effects of planting some seeds of knowledge!”

-Ohio Dominican University Library’s Special Collections also contains the Anne O’Hare McCormick Collection.
-Over 60 books that once belonged to McCormick cover topics such as Christianity, democracy, foreign affairs, the environment, public opinion, the River Jordan, and women’s suffrage.
-This collection of McCormick’s books also includes Philip Dorf’s 1952 biography of Ezra Cornell, the founder of Western Union and Cornell University; A Catholic Looks at the World, by Francis E. McMahon, former foreign correspondent for the New York Post; An Experiment in Friendship, David Hinshaw’s book on Quaker relief work; The Foe We Face, by World War II war correspondent Pierre J. Huss; Frances Parkinson Keyes’ novel, The Great Tradition; Look Forward, Warrior, Ruth Bryan Owen’s proposal for ensuring world peace; and My India, My America, by Krishnalal Shridharani, with an introduction by fellow Ohio author Louis Bromfield.
+The collection also includes Philip Dorf’s 1952 biography of Ezra Cornell, the founder of Western Union and Cornell University; A Catholic Looks at the World, by Francis E. McMahon, former foreign correspondent for the New York Post; An Experiment in Friendship, David Hinshaw’s book on Quaker relief work; The Foe We Face, by World War II war correspondent Pierre J. Huss; Frances Parkinson Keyes’ novel, The Great Tradition; Look Forward, Warrior, Ruth Bryan Owen’s proposal for ensuring world peace; and My India, My America, by Krishnalal Shridharani, with an introduction by fellow Ohio author Louis Bromfield.

-After work today, I visited Ohio Dominican’s library to see these special items for myself.
-Outside, I admired Spirit of the Springs, an elegant sculpture that Alfred Tibor created in 2010 to honor the history of St. Mary of the Springs, which he dedicated to the school’s “alumnae and Dominican Sisters in celebration of the spirit they have carried into the world.”
-Inside, librarian Mary Ellen George took me to Special Collections, where I admired McCormick’s books and note.
+After work today, I visited librarian Mary Ellen George at Ohio Dominican’s library to see some of these special items for myself.
+On my way to the library, I admired Spirit of the Springs, an elegant sculpture that Alfred Tibor created in 2010 to honor the history of St. Mary of the Springs, which he dedicated to the school’s “alumnae and Dominican Sisters in celebration of the spirit they have carried into the world.”